White Blood Cells Mediate Insulin Resistance

 The insulin-mediating role of neutrophils makes them a new target for developing treatments of insulin resistance in particular and diabetes in general.
 “Given that NE mediates insulin resistance, one could, in theory, take an NE activity inhibitory approach to reverse or improve insulin resistance,” Oh said, noting that NE inhibitors are already used for treatment of emphysema in Japan and are being tested in the United States, both for emphysema and type 1 diabetes.

-Health-e-Solutions comment: If the diet you eat is clean enough, it may have a positive effect on the circulating white blood cells, due to the fact that there is less for them to “clean up.”
-This may also be due a diet and lifestyle that is less inflammatory.
-That is one of our goals with the Health-e-Solutions lifestyle.
+If the diet you eat is clean enough, it may have a positive effect on the circulating white blood cells, due to the fact that there is less for them to “clean up.”
+This may help reduce neutrophil elastase secretion, which may help decrease chronic inflammation.
+Decreasing inflammation is one of our goals with the Roman Diet.
 We try to concentrate on foods that are anti-inflammatory and avoid those that are known to cause inflammation.
 Inflammation is thought to be a major contributing factor to the development of diabetes.